oracle/okafka/connectors/README.md

 ### Transactional Event Queue Configuration

 * **Plan queue parameters before creation**: The `KEY_BASED_ENQUEUE` and `STICKY_DEQUEUE` parameters cannot be changed after queue creation.
-Carefully plan your sharding strategy and ordering requirements before creating the queue.
+Carefully plan your event-streaming strategy and ordering requirements before creating the queue.

 * **Choose KEY_BASED_ENQUEUE strategy wisely**:
-  * Use `KEY_BASED_ENQUEUE=0` (default) for simple scenarios where session-based sharding is sufficient
+  * Use `KEY_BASED_ENQUEUE=0` (default) for simple scenarios where session-based event-streaming is sufficient
-  * Use `KEY_BASED_ENQUEUE=1` when you need to route messages to specific shards based on correlation ID (Kafka key).
+  * Use `KEY_BASED_ENQUEUE=1` when you need to route messages to specific event-streams based on correlation ID (Kafka key).
 Remember that keys are limited to 128 bytes and will be truncated if longer
-  * Use `KEY_BASED_ENQUEUE=2` when you need to map Kafka topic partitions to TxEventQ shards.
+  * Use `KEY_BASED_ENQUEUE=2` when you need to map Kafka topic partitions to TxEventQ event-streams.
 Ensure `SHARD_NUM` is greater than or equal to the number of Kafka topic partitions

-* **Set SHARD_NUM appropriately**: The number of shards determines parallelism.
-More shards allow more parallel processing but may increase database overhead.
+* **Set SHARD_NUM appropriately**: The number of event-streams determines parallelism.
+More event-streams allow more parallel processing but may increase database overhead.
 Consider your throughput requirements and database capacity.

 * **Use multiple consumers for flexibility**: Create the queue with `multiple_consumers => TRUE` if you plan to use multiple source connectors or other consumers.
 This allows multiple subscribers to consume from the same queue independently.

 * **Start queue after configuration**: Always ensure the queue is started using `dbms_aqadm.start_queue()` after setting all parameters.
 Verify queue status before using the connectors.

-* **Set STICKY_DEQUEUE for ordering**: If you need to maintain message ordering within shards, set `STICKY_DEQUEUE=1` when creating the queue.
-This ensures that a dequeue session sticks to a specific shard, maintaining order within that shard.
+* **Set STICKY_DEQUEUE for ordering**: If you need to maintain message ordering within event-streams, set `STICKY_DEQUEUE=1` when creating the queue.
+This ensures that a dequeue session sticks to a specific event-stream, maintaining order within that event-stream.
 Remember that this parameter cannot be changed after queue creation.

 ### Oracle Database Considerations